Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 In southern France and Europe, as a single varietal, it offers rich, black fruit and spice flavours – intense, yet often soft and generous, with a dried fig, blackberry and mocha character – soft and attractive.
 It is grown very successfully in Sicily and southern Italy, as well as southern France.

-In Australia the national success of Shiraz is due to its upfront, bold chocolatey attractiveness.
-Back in the 90s, the wines could be accused of being too forward, too obvious, too rich, too brash, and indeed some were.
-The hot climate and the resulting super ripe grapes led to big, bold wines, which could lack subtlety.
+When it becomes Shiraz, as in Australia, the national success is due to its upfront, bold chocolatey attractiveness.
 The benefit of the hot climate and the ripeness is the fact that the wines are softer, and more approachable at an early age, without the inky tautness that defines some of the northern Rhone Syrah.
-In the last 10 years, the style of Australian Shiraz has changed, moving to more subtle, long-lived wines at the top of the scale, more reminiscent of some of the top Rhones – big, brooding, restrained, yet with that trademark generosity of fruit, and sweet spice.
+In the last few decades, the style of Australian Shiraz has changed, moving to more subtle, long-lived wines at the top of the scale, more reminiscent of some of the top Rhones – big, brooding, restrained, yet with that trademark generosity of fruit, and sweet spice.
+However, at the middle range there are plenty of brilliant soft and fruity versions to find from warmer climates.

 Shiraz from Chile, South Africa and other New World countries follow a similar style, and are frequently blended, offering attractive, approachable, berry fruit styles of wine.